puppylinux-woof-CE/puppylinux-woof-CE.github.io/install.md

 for internet banking or other sensitive financial transactions performed over the internet.

-Saving the session this can be achieved in a number of ways:
+Saving the session can be achieved in a number of ways:

- 1. You can save the session to a harddrive or an USB drive in a vfat, ntfs or linux<sup><a href="#part">[1]</a></sup> partition.
+ * You can save the session to a harddrive or an USB drive in a vfat, ntfs or linux<sup><a href="#part">[1]</a></sup> partition.
 This will save all your settings to what is known as a _pupsave_
     <sup><a href="#save">[2]</a></sup> file or folder.
 When you boot off the
     same media next time the _pupsave_ will be found and all your files and settings will be as you left them.

- 2. If you booted off of optical media you can save the session and all settings back to that same optical disc.
+ * If you booted off of optical media you can save the session and all settings back to that same optical disc.

 ### So you want to _install_ Puppy